How to create a sales academy

 4.2.2 How will we measure success? – How do we link the training to your skills needs analysis to ensure it’s relevant?
 What trainers do we have currently and how can we develop more trainers internally?
 Do we have a “Change” programme in place?
 [Unlike things like IT training, Sales Training involves behavioural change.
 We will move faster and achieve more if we include a Change strategy.

-4.2.3 Accountability – How will we hold the salespeople responsible to using the new skills we teach?
+4.2.3 Accountability – How will we hold the sales professionals responsible to using the new skills we teach?
 Do we need to train the managers first so they understand and buy into the new sales behaviours?
 How will we measure the new sales behaviours?
 How will we measure the impact of the Academy?

 4.2.4 Support – What support and resources are available from other departments such as marketing, operations and IT?
 Do we have Exec level sponsorship and if so what are their needs and expectations?